 The testing program is designed to provide a systematic means of assessing student mastery of basic skills and evaluating the academic and religion programs of the school.
-Students in Grades 5 and 8 will take the Assessment of Catechesis/Religious Education (ACRE).
+Students in Grades 5 and 8 will take the ARK Assessment to gauge knowledge of the Catholic faith.